 - Seminar Series: You can consult the schedule of CRLT workshops or register for a training session.

 - Consultations: You can sign up for individual, confidential consultations with a CRLT consultant on a range of topics related to teaching and learning.
-This page also allows instructors to sign up for a Midterm Student Feedback (MSF) session.
+This page also allows instructors request a Midterm Student Feedback (MSF) session (U-M login required).

 - U-M Graduate Teacher Certificate (GTC): Find out more about CRLT’s graduate teacher certificate, which provides an opportunity to document professional development as instructors and prepare for a faculty job search.

 - Preparing Future Faculty seminar (PFF): This seminar is a nationally-recognized program designed to help prepare doctoral candidates for the academic job search and success in faculty positions.
-Graduate students have priority for registration, but postdocs are welcome to apply.
+Postdocs are not eligible to apply this year.

 - Preparing Future Faculty Web Resources: This webpage provides resources about types of academic jobs, how to navigate the academic job market, and strategies for success in the academy.
 You may also want to check out archived video resources like the “What’s It Like...” panels, which discuss faculty worklife at different kinds of institutions.

-- Postdoctoral Short-Course on College Teaching in Science and Engineering (postdoctoral scholars only): This course prepares advanced postdoctoral scholars from a variety of disciplines in the sciences and engineering to teach effectively as future faculty members.
+- Postdoctoral Short Course on College Teaching in STEM (postdoctoral scholars only): This course prepares advanced postdoctoral scholars from a variety of STEM disciplines to teach effectively as future faculty members.